Ankita Raj

 Research

-My research goal is to develop robust computer-vision systems.
-To this end, I am working on techniques for mounting and preventing various types of attacks on learning-based computer vision systems.
+My research is aimed at developing robust computer-vision systems.
+I am working on techniques for mounting and preventing various types of attacks on learning-based computer vision systems, including backdoor attacks and model-stealing attacks.

 In the past, I have worked on incremental learning and object detection for computer vision, and optimization for resource allocation.